AskExplain/gcproc/README.md

 ![](main_splatter.gif)

 Example of single cell RNA-seq aligned to Spatial Transcriptomic information.
-Gene expression is visualised and corresponds to the immunofluoresecent image.
+Gene expression is visualised and corresponds to the immunofluoresecent tissue.
 Notice expression changes through space and time.

+More information can be found at: https://github.com/AskExplain/gcproc_analysis